Witham Navigable Drains: Civil engineering

-The 1801 Act was supplemented by a second Act obtained two years later.
+The 1801 act was supplemented by a second act of Parliament obtained two years later.
 The principal engineering works were the West Fen Catchwater Drain, a 13.4 mi channel around the northern edge of the West Fen; the East Fen Catchwater Drain, a 9.4 mi channel around the northern edge of the East Fen; the Stonebridge Drain, a 4.2 mi channel which connected Cherry Corner to Cowbridge; upgrading of the Maud Foster drain and the provision of a new sluice where it met The Haven; and construction of the Hobhole Drain, running for 13.5 mi from Toynton St Peter to the new Hobhole sluice.
 Most of the main drains which are now navigable were excavated or improved as part of this work, including Castle Dyke, Frith Bank Drain, Medlam Drain, Newham Drain and West Fen Drain in the West Fen.
 In addition to Hobhole Drain, Barlode Drain, Bellwater Drain, Fodder Dyke, Lade Bank Drain and Thorpe Drain were constructed in the East Fen.
 Hobhole Sluice was opened in 1806 and Rennie's new Maud Foster Sluice was completed in the following year.
-Under the Acts, the Drainage District was extended to include the East Fen.
+Under the acts of Parliament, the Drainage District was extended to include the East Fen.
 Although Boston was flooded in 1810, the East and West Fens were declared to be in good order soon afterwards.

 The construction of Hobhole sluice was the first time that a steam engine is known to have been used in connection with Fens drainage.
 In order to keep the foundations for the sluice free from water, they were pumped out by a Boulton & Watt steam engine, rated at 6 hp.
-The machine lasted until at least 1814, just 3 years before the first permanent steam pumping station was built at Sutton St. Edmund in South Holland.
+The machine lasted until at least 1814, just three years before the first permanent steam pumping station was built at Sutton St. Edmund in South Holland.
+There is a small drain that runs eastwards from the Medlam Drain to New Bolingbroke.
+This was probably built by John Parkingson in the early 19th century, to provide canal access to the village which he hoped would become a market town.

 The Fourth District was extended in 1818, following another report by Rennie on the lower reaches of the Steeping River.
-An Act of Parliament was obtained in the same year, which authorised the straightening of the river, and the addition of 6740 acres, subsequently known as "the 5000 acres", to the district.
+An act of Parliament was obtained in the same year, which authorised the straightening of the river, and the addition of 6740 acres, subsequently known as "the 5000 acres", to the district.
 This area was located on the north-eastern bank of the Steeping River, and its main drainage channel was connected to the Bell Water Drain by three oval brick tunnels, each 47 yd long, which pass under the river.
 The tunnels were completed in 1821, and were entirely hidden until the construction of Lade Bank pumping station in 1867 lowered the water levels.